 - A.3.1.
 The table below outlines the grade requirements for each classification for each award.
 As outlined in the table, there are two types of calculations we perform to determine your award classification.
 You will be awarded the highest classification of award you qualify to receive.
 Note that not all awards are classified (see section A.2.1 above). - A.3.2.
-All weighted averages are calculated based on resubmission and/or retake module marks if applicable (see section 6).
+All weighted averages are calculated based on resubmission and/or retake module marks if applicable (see section 7).
 The average is weighted according to the credit value of each module.
 Calculations are normally based on the best of your award level, marked module credits (up to a maximum of 120).
-If the calculation results in a decimal, it will be rounded at the first decimal place to the nearest whole number (decimal places up to four are rounded down, decimal places of five or more are rounded up).
-For example, 53.49% would be rounded to 53%, 53.51% would be rounded to 54%.